-Most of us know EVENTS of Murthy’s life, but only few are aware about the PROCESS he has gone through this outstanding journey.
-A toiling effort is require in any successful process.
-I got a beautiful insight of process from book ‘The Billion Dollar Secret’ by Rafael Badziag.
+Most of us know EVENTS of Murthy’s life, but only a few are aware of the PROCESS he has gone through this outstanding journey.
+A toiling effort is required in any successful process.
+I got a beautiful insight about this process from the book ‘The Billion Dollar Secret’ by Rafael Badziag.
 The outcome of this process was amazing, a billionaire emerged in India, in a developing country.
-A myth was busted that self-made billionaire can only emerged in rich, developed countries.
+A myth was busted that self-made billionaires can only emerge in rich, developed countries.

-Content credit to Rafael Badziag for his outstanding work to study life of 20 nos. self-made BILLIONAIRE across world.
+Content credit to Rafael Badziag for his outstanding work to study the life of 20 nos. self-made BILLIONAIRE across the world.

 Early Life of a Billionaire!

 If you think it is necessary for a person to be born in a rich, developed country in order to become a billionaire, you are mistaken.
 The story of Narayana Murthy provides a good example.
 N. R. Narayana Murthy was born in 1946 in India.
 Narayana’s family didn’t have furniture; everybody sat and slept on the floor.
 His father advised him to choose his hobbies carefully and select ones that wouldn’t drain his meager budget.
 Reading, listening to music, and talking to friends became his hobbies of choice.
 He couldn’t afford to buy a newspaper, so he would go to the public library and read a copy there.

 In the early 1980s, India not only was one of the poorest countries in the world.
 It was also one of the countries most hostile to free enterprise.
 India had a socialist government that had developed an array of restrictions and ridiculous regulations that made it almost impossible to conduct business.
 This led to extreme corruption; government officials had the power to decide which enterprises would succeed and which ones would fail.
 As a result, India’s economy was strangled.